eduardogomes/wp-xplat-cli/public/networking-aws.md

 4. Create your HTTPS certificate on [AWS Certificate Manager](https://console.aws.amazon.com/acm)

-5. Create a classic Elastic Load Balancer, it will map your incoming traffic from HTTP/443 to your instance
+5. Create a classic Elastic Load Balancer, it will map your incoming traffic from HTTP/443 to your instance in port 5000

 6. Review your instance security group to allow inbound traffic from the subnet of the availability zone you are using